 Enjoy a snowbound adventure from the Glacier Creek Sno Park!

-If you’d like to build your own ski pulk here’s some resources that we used to guide us:
+If you’d like to build your own ski pulk here are some resources that we used to guide us:

 If you’d like to just buy one fromÂ SkiPulk.com and trust the work of Ed Bouffard, a former instructor with the National Outdoor Leadership School who runs Eds Wilderness Systems LLC out of his home in St. Cloud, Minn.
 Go for it.